 Deadline Extended: Data Engineering Meets the Semantic Web (DESWEB2012) from Parreira, Josiane on 2011-10-31 (semantic-web from October 2011)

 The top marketing executive at a sizable US retailer recently found herself perplexed by the sales reports she was getting.
-A major competitor was steadily gaining market share across a range of profitable segments.
-Despite a counterpunch that combined online promotions with merchandizing improvements, her company kept losing ground.
 Are you ready for the era of ‘big data’? - McKinsey Quarterly - Strategy - Innovation

 This post was written by Mimi Rojanasakul.
 She is an artist and designer based in New York, currently pursuing her MFA in Communications Design at Pratt Institute.
 Say hello or follow her @mimiosity.
 Last but not least, here's a round-up of talks that were focused on data visualization at Strata.
 Most of the presentations covered the standard do's and don'ts, parading humorously incomprehensible examples around of those who would forget to label their axis, or use a pie chart to show change over time.
 Strata NY 2011 [Data Visualizations] - The Subjectivity of Fact